carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 As currently implemented, all schemes rely on link-time optimization (LTO);
 so it is required to specify ``-flto``, and the linker used must support LTO, for example via the `gold plugin`_.

 To allow the checks to be implemented efficiently, the program must be structured such that certain object files are compiled with CFI enabled, and are statically linked into the program.
 This may preclude the use of shared libraries in some cases.
+Experimental support for :ref:`cross-DSO control flow integrity <cfi-cross-dso>` exists that does not have these requirements.
+This cross-DSO support has unstable ABI at this time.

 .. _gold plugin: http://llvm.org/docs/GoldPlugin.html